weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 1. Basic Html

 Let’s start off with some basic HTML to get our site going.
 Create a new document and let's call it `index.html`.
-Below we are including the three.js library
-`npm install three`

-Lets then declare a basic container where our project will live.
+Let's then declare a basic container where our project will live.

  Your HTML file can look something like this: